Climate Change Innovation and Disputes

 Matthew E. Draper

-Draper & Draper advises on climate-related innovation and patent issues, and represents clients in climate-related joint ventures, arbitration and litigation, including water and renewable energy disputes.
+Draper & Draper advises on climate-related innovation and disputes, and represents clients in climate-related joint ventures, arbitration and litigation, including water and renewable energy disputes.

 Practice leader Corinne Atton has more than 15 years of experience representing clients in complex, high-stakes patent and commercial disputes in the U.S. and in England and Wales.
 She has extensive experience advising on patent strategy, conducting patent validity and infringement analyses, and conducting patent due diligence and patent audits.
 She has advised on a broad range of technologies including artificial intelligence (AI), business methods, biotechnology, pharmaceuticals, biologics, and mechanical devices.